rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-03-12-companies.md

 significant amount of those students went on to present at conferences, and meetups, as well as moved onto their own coding projects!

-Preparations for this year's instalment of SoC have begun, and we’re looking for companies to support this incredible program in 2014.
+Preparations for this year's instalment of RGSoC have begun, and we’re looking for companies to support this incredible program in 2014.

 This year we have three options for companies to join and support the program;